Hattie Cotton Elementary School bombing: 1957 bombing

 Nationally known segregationist John Kasper was questioned but never charged.
 He was described by police as playing a role in securing a cache of dynamite two days before the bombing at Hattie Cotton.

 Kasper was later convicted, in November 1958, for inciting a riot on the first day of school in Nashville.
 At a rally, Kasper predicted "blood will run in the streets of Nashville before Negro children go to school with white."

 Legacy

+A historic marker about desegregation at the school.
+The bombing is addressed on the reverse side.

 Out of the first six Nashville schools to integrate — Bailey, Buena Vista, Fehr, Glenn, Hattie Cotton, and Jones — most remain open as of 2017.

 Hattie Cotton STEM Magnet Elementary School emphasizes science, technology, engineering and math education.
 The school partners with Vanderbilt University for science instruction and project-based learning.